 - For those without a mixer with a dough hook, hand mix the dough until it becomes shaggy and the flour is mixed in.
 After this, you can put your dough on a wooden board to kneed it for about 15 minutes.
 Roll it into a circle.

-- Dice two onions, then put them into a pan with a little olive oil (just a teaspoon).
+- Optional: Dice two onions, then put them into a pan with a little olive oil (just a teaspoon).
 Move them around until they caramelize a little.
 I'd estimate that I cooked mine for five minutes.
 Set this mixture aside.